-Kyogo 'unlikely to play every game'
+St Mirren ask for Old Firm postponements

 |Coverage: Listen on BBC Radio Scotland DAB/810MW/online, live text commentary on the BBC Sport website & app, watch highlights on BBC Scotland & iPlayer from 22:30

+St Mirren suspended training last week after an outbreak of positive cases but had a free weekend in the league.

+The statement goes on: "We have tried our utmost to fulfil the fixture," adding that they are in "continued discussions with the SPFL".

-Ange Postecoglou intends to "manage" striker Kyogo Furuhashi through Celtic's festive fixtures.
+Meanwhile, Ange Postecoglou intends to "manage" striker Kyogo Furuhashi through Celtic's festive fixtures.

 The Japan striker returned from injury to score both Celtic's goals in Sunday's Scottish League Cup final win over Hibernian.

-Celtic, who will be without David Turnbull, visit a St Mirren side managing a Covid outbreak on Wednesday.
+Celtic will be without David Turnbull, if the visit to St Mirren goes ahead, and Albian Ajeti, James Forrest, Giorgos Giakoumakis, Jota and Christopher Jullien remain out.

-"It is unlikely he will play every game before the break," said manager Postecoglou.
+"It is unlikely he will play every game before the break," said manager Postecoglou of Kyogo.

-"Kyogo, we're obviously going to have to manage through this period.
+"We're obviously going to have to manage through this period.
 He's still not 100 per cent."

 Pick your St Mirren XI